 Christopher Wimer is co-director of the Columbia University Center on Poverty and Social Policy and the Project Director on the Robin Hood Poverty Tracker.
 He conducts research on the measurement of poverty and disadvantage in both local and national contexts, as well as historical trends in poverty and the impacts of social policies on the poverty rate.
 He also studies how families cope with poverty and economic insecurity, with a focus on food insecurity and other forms of material hardship.
 His work pays particular attention to the role of government policies and programs on the wellbeing of low-income families and children.

-Elizabeth Oltmans Ananat is Associate Professor of Public Policy Studies and Economics at Duke University.
+Elizabeth Oltmans Ananat is Mallya Professor of Women and Economics at Barnard College, Columbia University.
 In 2010 she served as Senior Economist for Labor, Education, and Welfare at the White House Council of Economic Advisers.
-Her research focuses on the intergenerational dynamics of poverty and inequality, including: the causes and consequences of racial segregation, determinants of family structure, effects of local economic change, and reproductive decisionmaking.
+Her research focuses on the intergenerational dynamics of poverty and inequality, including: the causes and consequences of racial segregation, determinants of family structure, effects of local economic change, and reproductive decision making.
 She takes particular interest in quasi-experimental methods for causal inference and in interdisciplinary approaches to understanding social problems.

-Lonnie Berger is Vilas Distinguished Achievement Professor at the School of Social Work at the University of Wisconsin–Madison.
+Lonnie Berger is Associate Vice Chancellor for Research in the Social Sciences, Vilas Distinguished Achievement Professor of Social Work, and a former director of the Institute for Research on Poverty at the University of Wisconsin–Madison.
 He is engaged in studies in three primary areas: (1) examining the determinants of substandard parenting, child maltreatment, and out-of-home placement for children; (2) exploring associations among socioeconomic factors, parenting behaviors, and children’s care, development, and wellbeing; and (3) assessing the influence of public policies on parental behaviors and child and family well-being.

 Reggie Bicha previously served as Executive Director of the Colorado Department of Human Services, which oversees the state’s county social and human services departments, public mental health system, services for people with developmental disabilities, juvenile corrections system, and state and veterans’ nursing homes.
 He is a social worker, administrator, and educator with extensive experience working on child welfare, education, employment, and health issues.
 Bicha previously served as the Secretary of the Wisconsin Department of Children and Families, is a past president of the American Public Human Services Association, and is a recipient of the Casey Family Program’s Excellence for Children Award.